anishfelixm/SpringBoot-Roadmap/week1_java-basics/JavaOOPS/README.md

 When do we need to use the "this" keyword?
 And Why?<br>
 How can we create overloaded constructors?<br>
 How to create an array of objects?<br>
+Can an object be passed as a parameter to a method?

 ## Scope of a variable